Rules for getting actionable customer feedback are straightforward to follow.

 Feedback Resources to Deliver a Return

 As the owner of the enterprise or simply as the one accountable for customer experience – know there are 12 rules to be followed.
-These rules improve the feedback process and empower your people.
+These rules improve the feedback process and empower your people to deliver business improvement.
 Get ahead of customer feedback and understand how to improve operations, lower HSE risk and deliver greater customer loyalty.
 Feedback exclusively online, or worse, through social media is always too late and always disastrous for the brand.
+Generate business growth through meaningful insights in real time and turn these insights into action with these 12 rules.